 For most jobs there’s a job description outlining the work to be done, which is, really, the only reason the job exists.
 What is the job of a member of Congress?
 Or a member of the Illinois General Assembly?
-After over twenty-five years being around members of Congress and the IL G.A. (including working both on Capitol Hill and in Springfield), I can tell you that very few of them understand what their job is.
+After over twenty-five years being around members of Congress and the Illinois General Assembly (including working both on Capitol Hill and in Springfield), I can tell you that very few of them understand what their job is.

 If you wonder why a full nineteen years after Hillarycare was being pushed the American public still has little idea how Republicans would like to fix the broken health care system (and yes, it is broken because of government), then read on to get the answer.